 Top 10 Construction Project Management Challenges

 While working on big construction projects, it comes to first important thing is managing the construction project effectively.
-Here are top 1- construction project management challenges or issues that every project manager have to face every time:
+Here are the top 1- construction project management challenges or issues that every project manager has to face every time:

 - Budget limitation